 Prioritize Work Using VSM

 Through agile and VSM, the company now has an accurate view of the cost of IT deliverables.
 The team can confidently assign resources to work effort without risking cost overruns.
-Deadlines can be assigned using the expected return, with lower priority items being pushed later in the schedule.
-The company can also assess priorities in the backlog.
-Coordinating releases across multiple product lines for a large enterprise adds complexity to IT management.
+Deadlines can be assigned using the expected return, with lower priority items being pushed later in the schedule..
 VSM allows the company to make data-driven decisions on priorities for IT resources.
 Work that provides a greater return can be prioritized.

 Many companies previously saw IT and development as merely an expense.
 Feature requests and projects went into development, and eventually, a product came out with little visibility into the cost.
 Using VSM, the business can accurately evaluate IT investment against business goals.